-- If you are expected to be released shortly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you you will be given a jail jumpsuit.
+- If you are expected to be released shortly, you might get to skip the jumpsuit and keep wearing your own clothes, if not you will be given a jail jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, you should tell your story.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that might help others get through the process?

 Click here to comment

 Once you are able to post bail, you will get released from jail.
 Getting discharged may take from 15 minutes to all day.
 Or, simply, the quicker you post bail, the faster you will get let go.
 It also will depend on if you’ve got a cash bond amount or if the magistrate still needs to decide on the amount of bail to be set.
 For lesser charges, you will simply be booked and released on your own recognizance.
 When you have served your sentence and know the release date, expect to get discharged anywhere between the hours of 9am and 12pm.